At IU, what should I do if people get an error message when they try to view my web page?

 Directory indexing and home page filenames

 Directory indexing is disabled by default on IU's web servers.
 Therefore, your home page must have one of the filenames listed below.
-For details, see For my web page, what is directory indexing, and how do I enable it?
+For details, see About web page directory indexing

-For personal home pages on Mercury/Mypage at IU, if your home page is not named one of the following, you will get an error:
+For individual home pages on Mercury/Pages at IU, if your home page is not named one of the following, you will get an error:

 home.html home.htm home.shtml index.html index.htm index.shtml